dgroomes/stackoverflow-look-back/README.md

   global context therefore we forego the usual luxury of "executing code ad-hoc on the console to our delight".
 This is kind of a major bummer.
 Also modules can't be imported in web workers in Safari and FireFox so that is also a bummer when considering converting this tool to a browser extension.
-* DONE Create an extension HTML page as an alternative to `generate-html.html`.
-This page will render the post data in a similar way but it will stop short of the downloading step.
-This page is meant to be used as an ephemeral view.
-Why?
-This is mostly just convenient so that I don't have to download the generated HTML and open it in a new tab over and over again while iterating on the UI.
-    * DONE Create a browser action to open the "generate-html.html" page
-        * DONE (only implemented "Scrape" and "Expand") Because web extensions are only allowed one UI control in the browser, we can't just add a new button to implement this feature.
-Instead, we need to extend the `execute.html` page and remove its "automatic action detection based on URL" logic and replace it with explicitly "Scrape Votes", "Expand Post Data", "View", and "Download" buttons.
-This was actually the original implementation a long while back so I can copy from the original code.
-    * ABANDONED (Something strange is up with the extension styles, there's some injected CSS I don't know where it's coming from) Fix the styles
-    * ABANDONED (Chrome only allows either a browser action or page actions, but not both.
-Oh well.
-I've figured out I can just bookmark the extension HTML page which works great.).
-Allow the extension to show the "View posts" button from any page.
-This should be a "browser action" instead of a
-      "page action" (I'm so glad I dropped the Manifest V3 support because then I'd have to solve for the unified actions way too).
 * Known issue: The visual elements in the page break after the 1500th post in Chrome.
 I think this is because of an internal limit on CSS Grid sizes.
 See the note in the [CSS Grid w3 standards page](https://www.w3.org/TR/css-grid-1/#overlarge-grids).
 It mentions 1500, and 3000 and when I go to exactly 1501 posts (there will be 2 * 1501 = 3002) the last post doesn't get rendered correctly.
 I think that's the limit.
 This issue does not happen Safari.
-* DONE Drop the Manifest V3 implementation.
-I originally implemented the Chrome extension using the Manifest V3 format for the simple reason that the Chrome getting started docs for extension development uses Manifest V3.
-This was my first web extension.
-Now that I've ported this to Firefox, I know much more about the extension landscape, especially the APIs.
-For example, Firefox is working on Manifest V3 support and it is a large effort which will take until early 2022 at the earliest.
-See this related blog post at [blog.mozilla.org](https://blog.mozilla.org/addons/2021/05/27/manifest-v3-update/).
-Firefox will support Manifest V2 for at least another year.
-So that's early 2023 at the earliest.
-There is no value proposition for me to support a Manifest V3 version of the extension today when I can pay that implementation cost when the time comes that Manifest V2 support ends.
-The cost will almost definitely be lower then than now because of the inevitable enrichment of docs, StackOverflow posts, etc over time.
-So, drop the Manifest V3 support.
 * Consider adding RPC from the extension to the web page.
 Currently there is only the other way where the extension background script is the RPC server and the web page is the RPC client.
 But the other way would create a needed communication channel.
 Currently, the way that the extension communicates commands to the web page is an awkward "load